ibmresilient/resilient-community-apps/fn_microsoft_security_graph/README.md

 ## Installation

+### App Format

+The app .zip file is in a container format and requires a Resilient platform configured with an App Host.

+The app tar.gz file is an extension format and requires a Resilient platform configured with an integration server.

 ### App Host
+For a complete guide on how to configure App Host for Resilient and install apps, please reference the Resilient Apps [Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSBRUQ).

 All the components for running this integration in a container already exist when using the App Host app.

 To install,